-GWP{CH4} = Global warming potential of CH4 (t CO2e/t CH4)
+$GWP{CH4}$ = Global warming potential of CH4 (t CO2e/t CH4)

-- 30. $F{CH4,sent_flare,y}$ is determined directly using the "Tool to determine the mass flow of a greenhouse gas in a gaseous stream", applying the requirements described above where the gaseous stream the tool shall be applied to is the LFG delivery pipeline to the flare(s). - 31.
-PE{flare,v} shall be determined using the methodological tool "Tool to determine project emissions from flaring gases containing methane" Project emissions from flaring".
-If LFG is flared through more than one flare, then $PE{flare,y}$ is the sum of the emissions for each flare determined separately.
+- $F{CH4,sent\flare,y}$ is determined directly using the "Tool to determine the mass flow of a 41. greenhouse gas in a gaseous stream", applying the requirements described above where the gaseous stream the tool shall be applied to is the LFG delivery pipeline to the flare(s). - PEflare,y shall be determined using the methodological tool "Project emissions from 42. flaring".
+If LFG is flared through more than one flare, then PEflare, v is the sum of the emissions for each flare determined separately.

-5.5.1.1.1.
-Step A.1.1: Ex ante estimation of $F{CH4,PJ,v}$
+5.4.1.2.
+Ex ante estimation of $F{CH4,PJ,V}$

-32. An ex ante estimate of $F{CH4,PJ,y}$ is required to estimate baseline emission of methane from the SWDS (according to equation 2) in order to estimate the emission reductions of the proposed project activity in the CDM PDD.
+43. An ex ante estimate of $F{CH4,PJ,V}$ is required to estimate baseline emission of methane from the SWDS (according to equation (2)) in order to estimate the emission reductions of the proposed project activity in the CDM-PDD.
 It is determined as follows: